The Loma Linda University PGY2 Oncology Pharmacy Residency Program is fully accredited by the American Society of Health-System Pharmacists (ASHP).

 • Precept pharmacy students and/or PGY1 residents.

-• Develop oncology-related guidelines and provide education.
+• Develop oncology-related guidelines and actively participate in process improvement initiatives.

-• Prepare manuscript suitable for publishing.
+• Prepare a manuscript suitable for publishing.

 Required and Elective Learning Experiences